ilaria-barletta/roomies-ui/README.md

 |    Created comment : comment successfully created pop-up message shows when user action is successful    | Pass        |
 |   Updated comment : comment successfully updated pop-up message shows when user action is successful     | Pass        |
 |   Deleted comment : comment successfully deleted pop-up message shows when user action is successful   | Pass        |

+## Bugs

+### Fixed Bugs
+`1`

+**Expected** : When a user filters grocery list items by assignee, the assignee should be shown as selected in the radio options in the form.

+**Testing** : I tested this by applying a filter to a grocery list items list, by selecting a particular user to filter by.
+I then applied the filter, closed the modal, and reopened again to change the filter.

+**Result** : When reopening the filter list the previously selected filter was not displayed.

+**Fix** : The cause of this issue was the code to check if a radio option should be selected.
+It was comparing the filter to a user id.
+I used strict equals to check (`===`) but it turned out that the types of the two variables were different.
+In this case one was a string and one was an integer.
+I fixed this bug by converting both to strings using `toString`

+`2`

+**Expected** : The user should be redirected to the sign in screen if their login has expired after not using the app for a while.

+**Testing** : I tested this by leaving the application open for a little while and letting my login expire on various different pages in the app.

+**Result** : On resuming use of the app pages wouldn't load correctly and loading icons would remain on the page indefinitely.

+**Fix** : The cause of this issue was that I had not correctly set up the Axios code which handled intercepting errors and performing redirects.
+The fix here was to apply a redirect in the user context code which sent users back to the sign in page.

+`3`

+**Expected** : The user should be able to delete a household member clicking on the delete button beside their name.

+**Testing** : I tested this by deleting several household members in a row by clicking the delete button next to their name, randomly choosing which member to delete.

+**Result** : I noticed that the correct household member wasn't always deleted and sometimes the wrong member ID was getting sent to the API.

+**Fix** : The cause of this issue was that I was storing the member to delete to show in a confirmation modal.
+However, I didn't always reset it properly when cancelling from the modal or when clicking around.
+The fix here was to make sure I always reset the member to delete to `null` when the modal closed.